 And sometimes in our quest to help Real Estate Investors, Business Owners, and would be entrepreneurs we may be guilty of over complicating how easy effective marketing really is.

 Although it’s sexy to talk about Twitter, Facebook, Blogs and Viral Videos … truth is … for our own business the basic three steps of:

-Market, Message and Media have allowed us to build a seven figure business from scratch.
+Market, Message and Media have allowed us to build an eight figure business from scratch.
 We learned this from marketing legend Dan Kennedy and it’s served us extremely well.

-So let’s go back to the very powerful basics of direct response marketing and explain how we were able to harness it’s power to go from zero to seven figures, and now have twenty six members of the Rock Star team.
+So let’s go back to the very powerful basics of direct response marketing and explain how we were able to harness it’s power to go from zero to eight figures.

 Step Numero Uno: Selecting a MARKET

 No matter what business you are in … selling to consumers (B2C) or selling to other businesses (B2B) you want to give serious consideration to choosing the market that you are selling to.